yoshiya8/java-learning-club/README.md

 3. Eclipse is never really "installed" on your computer.
 It comes in a ZIP file and just needs to be placed on your computer - so once the file is downloaded, open the ZIP file and drag the "Eclipse" folder onto your desktop.

 ## GitHub
 GitHub is going to host our projects - in the software industry it is well recognized place for hosting countless open source projects.
 You will need to go to https://github.com/ and sign up for an account with your email.
+Once you have an account, contact me and send me your GitHub username and the email address you used to sign up for GitHub and I will add you as a collaborator (a member) of this project.